alexbosworth/ln-service/README.md

 Note that the outbound channel is only the requested channel, another may be selected internally to complete the forward.

+Invalid requests that have invalid fees or CLTVs cannot be forwarded and are not emitted, they are released for LND to fail

 Requires `offchain:read`, `offchain:write` permission

 `onion` is not supported in LND 0.11.1 and below